stripoinc/stripo-plugins-helm-example/README.md

 ---

 ## Overview

 This repository contains the web application built using microservices architecture.
 The services are deployed on a Kubernetes cluster using Helm charts.
 Below, you will find detailed instructions on how to set up the environment, configure the necessary components, and deploy the services.

 ## System Architecture

 The Stripo ecosystem consists of several key components, each playing a crucial role in ensuring seamless operations and communication between services.
 Below is a breakdown of the main parts of the architecture:

-- **Kubernetes Cluster with Microservices**:
-  All services are containerized and deployed as Docker images within a Kubernetes cluster, enabling a scalable and distributed microservices architecture.
+- **Kubernetes Cluster with Microservices**:All services are containerized and deployed as Docker images within a Kubernetes cluster, enabling a scalable and distributed microservices architecture.

-- **PostgreSQL**:
-  Serves as the primary relational database for microservices that require structured data storage.
+- **PostgreSQL**:Serves as the primary relational database for microservices that require structured data storage.

-- **Redis**:
-  Used for managing rate-limiting information, ensuring efficient access control across microservices.
+- **Redis**:Used for managing rate-limiting information, ensuring efficient access control across microservices.
 - **Amazon S3**:
   Provides a scalable storage solution for media assets, such as images and files, with high availability and durability.

 ### Additional Components for Stripo Editor V2:

-- **NATS**:
-  Facilitates messaging and communication between microservices, allowing them to interact in a decoupled manner.
+- **NATS**:Facilitates messaging and communication between microservices, allowing them to interact in a decoupled manner.

-- **TiDB**:
-  A distributed database that stores email templates and patch information, providing scalability and consistency for critical data.
+- **TiDB**:A distributed database that stores email templates and patch information, providing scalability and consistency for critical data.
 - **Amazon ElastiCache**:
   Used to store co-editing session information, enabling real-time collaboration by efficiently caching session data.

 ![Architecture Diagram](docs/assets/system_architecture.png)